Call for Participation

 45 min. |

-Identify research gaps and research questions |
+Identify and discuss theoretical building blocks; identify research questions |

 |

-Prioritize the research agenda and define follow up actions |
+Build and prioritize research agenda; define follow up question |

 Guidelines to prospective authors